 Today monoclonal antibodies are indispensable to medicine.
 They are not only used as therapeutics, comprising six out of ten of the best selling drugs in the world, but are also critical to unravelling the pathways of disease and integral components of diagnostic tests.
 Yet, the story of how these unsung microscopic heroes came into the world and helped change healthcare remains largely untold.
 The journey of monoclonal antibodies all started when an Argentinian émigré called César Milstein arrived at the Laboratory of Molecular Biology in Cambridge, the same laboratory where Watson and Crick discovered the structure of DNA.
 This exhibition tells the story of how Milstein came to develop monoclonal antibodies and demonstrated their clinical application for the first time.

-Exploring the lives and works of the leading people from across the world like David Murray (pictured) whose efforts have helped build biotechnology into a world changing science.
-David Murray (Born: 1922 - Died: 2004) Founder of Sera-Lab, the first biotechnology company to commercialise monoclonal antibodies, Murray's entrepreneurial efforts paved the way to the wide-scale adoption of the technology in research and its clinical application.
-Click here to learn more about David Murray.
+Exploring the lives and works of the leading people from across the world like Hubert Schoemaker (pictured) whose efforts have helped build biotechnology into a world changing science.
+Hubert Schoemaker (Born: 1950 - Died: 2006) Schoemaker was co-founder and first Chief Executive Officer of Centocor, an American biotechnology company that pioneered the commercialisation of monoclonal antibody diagnostics and therapeutics.
+Click here to learn more about Hubert Schoemaker.

 An ever-growing list of events, currently 1778 events, that have contributed to the growth of biotechnology.
 Click here to browse the timeline.
 For timelines for specific sciences click here: antibodies, CRISPR-Cas9, genetics, gene therapy, immunotherapy, monoclonal antibodies, vaccines, virology.
 For timelines for specific places click here: Cambridge University, Harvard University, The Laboratory of Molecular Biology, The Pasteur Institute, Rockefeller University, The Wistar Institute.
 For timelines for specific people click here: Cesar Milstein, Fred Sanger, Donall Thomas, Herman Waldmann.